isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/0-the-earliest-thoroughfares.md

 <div><p>South Bridge Road, 1890s</p></div>
 <div>Lee Kip Lin Collection, National Library Singapore</div>
 </div>
-While South Bridge Road is the main street in Chinatown, it is home to places of worship for other communities, showing the multi-cultural interface of public spaces in Singapore since the early days.
-Seen here is the Sri Mariamman Temple in the centre, a Hindu temple which was first constructed 1827, and Jamae Mosque on the right, which began in 1826.
-Both of these sites of worship are now Singapore’s national monuments.
+While South Bridge Road is the main street in Chinatown, it is home to places of worship for other communities, showing the multi-cultural nature of public spaces in Singapore since the early days.
+Seen here is the Sri Mariamman Temple in the centre, a Hindu temple that was first constructed 1827, and Jamae Mosque on the right, which was built in 1826.
+Both of these sites of worship are now national monuments.
 <p></p>
 <p></p>
 <hr>